 Amanda Serrano and her manager have released a statement that labels Eddie Hearn’ worse than horrible’ after the promoter asked for a $10,000 training advance back.

 The New York-based Puerto Rican is now raging at the actions of Hearn, who gave the WBN Women’s Fighter of the Year a deadline to refund the cash.

-The information read: “Since last year, Amanda Serrano and Katie Taylor were scheduled to face off in a mega bout, but changes in logistics, caused by the COVID-19 pandemic and constant wavering in the purse keep delaying the fight.
+The information read: “Since last year, Amanda Serrano and Katie Taylor were scheduled to face off in a mega bout.
+But changes in logistics caused by the COVID-19 pandemic and constant wavering in the purse keep delaying the fight.

-“With that money, we hired a new trainer to help us in the technical aspects, hired sparring partners so we knew we wouldn’t miss out on any sessions.
+“With that money, we hired a new trainer to help us in the technical aspects.
+We also hired sparring partners, so we knew we wouldn’t miss out on any sessions.

-“We also hired a nutritionist to make sure we maintained the weight up while training hard because 135 lbs isn’t Amanda’s natural weight while training hard she goes way under.
+“Furthermore, we hired a nutritionist to ensure we maintained the weight while training hard because 135 lbs is not Amanda’s natural weight.

-“Yesterday (Wednesday) we were notified by our promoter Lou DiBella that Eddie Hearn wants that 10k back by tomorrow Friday at 5 pm.
+“Yesterday (Wednesday), we were notified by our promoter Lou DiBella that Eddie Hearn wants that 10k back by tomorrow, Friday, at 5 pm.